Cryru/Emotion/README.md

     - Includes advanced font drawing with control over each individual glyph.
     - Extensible Richtext class featuring auto wrapping, alignment, markup, and more.
   - Draw arbitrary vertices, the wrapper gives you control over your own model matrix and buffers.
+  - Easy shader creation with fallbacks and helper uniforms.
 - Sound engine with fading effects.
   - Play on multiple layers with individual control over them.
   - Queue sounds one after another.